Find Your Perfect Fit

 How far from home will I be?
 What entertainment, internship and job opportunities are available in town?
 There are pros and cons to consider when it comes to the city where you’ll attend college.
 Things like climate, cost of living and crime rate are just a few things you should think about.

-UNT is located in Denton, a progressive city of about 131,000 people, and one of the nation’s fastest growing cities.
-Denton is part of one of the nation’s largest metropolitan areas, Dallas-Fort Worth.
+UNT is located in Denton, a progressive city of about 133,000 people, and one of the nation’s fastest growing cities.
+Denton is also a part of the Dallas-Fort Worth area, the nation’s best job market according to the U.S. Bureau of Labor Statistics.

 How big is the campus?
 How many students attend?
 How many residence halls are available?
 The size of the colleges you’re looking at makes a big difference in whether it will fit your needs.

-UNT’s 900-acre campus offers its 38,000 students the best environment in the region to pursue learning, research and creativity.
+UNT’s 900-acre campus offers its nearly 41,000 students the best environment in the region to pursue learning, research and creativity.
 The vibrant campus has 15 residence halls, Mean Green Village with its Athletic Center and surrounding athletic fields, and the 300-acre Discovery Park research facility.
-Student and faculty art galleries and premier award-winning musical performance spaces provide cultural experiences for the campus and the North Texas region.
+Student and faculty art galleries and award-winning musical performance spaces provide cultural experiences for the campus and the North Texas region.

 Did you know